 Google Cloud Platform has a containerized application management called Google Kubernetes Engine (GKE).
 GKE Gives you a production-ready managed service for containerized applications allowing you to get up and running Kubernetes clusters with your applications in it.

-In this blog post, we’ll create a Gitlab CI/CD pipeline that uses a Gitlab CI Runner to automate the deployment and configuration of Google Cloud GKE cluster.
+In this blog post, we’ll create a Gitlab CI/CD pipeline that uses a Gitlab CI Runner to automate the deployment and configuration of the Google Cloud GKE cluster.

 Every GitLab CI/CD pipelines need a YAML file called .gitlab-ci.yml, which allows you to manage your pipeline.
 We have an example repository for this, so I’ll explain everything more smoothly.
-This project has a simple node.js app in it, and the pipeline automatically creates a container for every change that made and deploys it on GKE via .gitlab-ci.yml file.
+This project has a simple node.js app in it, and the pipeline automatically creates a container for every change that is made and deploys it on GKE via .gitlab-ci.yml file.
 Let’s take a closer look:

 GitLab CI file has parameters that define the job’s behavior.
 If we look at the top, we have a parameter called stages that has three steps.
-Every step has a different job, and those jobs running on Gitlab Runners.
+Every step has a different job, and those jobs run on Gitlab Runners.
 By default, CI jobs run on shared Gitlab Runners, but you can install and register a runner from your own private environment.
-You can find more information in here.
+You can find more information here.

 In the first step, which is called

 docker build, the runner uses Docker Engine to create a new docker image and pushes that image to the registry.
 This image starts up an HTTP server on port 3000, that server response back